ThomasCarroll/htqc/r_course/introToR_Day1.md

 z 21 22
 ```

-Matrices (4/) - Joining vectors and matrices
+matrices (4/) - Joining vectors and matrices
 ========================================================

 When creating a matrix using **cbind()** or **matrix()** from incompatable vectors then the shorter vector is recycled.